games24x7-opensource/starlink-ota/api/README.md

 ----

-# CodePush Server: Continuous Deployment for Mobile Apps
+# Starlink Server: Continuous Deployment for Mobile Apps

-CodePush Server is a backend service that enables over-the-air updates for mobile applications, allowing developers to push updates directly to users' devices without going through app store review processes.
+Starlink Server is a backend service that enables over-the-air updates for mobile applications, allowing developers to push updates directly to users' devices without going through app store review processes.

 ## Project Description

-CodePush Server provides a robust infrastructure for managing and deploying mobile app updates.
+Starlink Server provides a robust infrastructure for managing and deploying mobile app updates.
 It offers a RESTful API for client SDKs to interact with, handling authentication, app management, and update distribution.
 The server is designed to work with various storage backends and can be deployed on different cloud platforms.

 Key features include: